Warm Inflation in $f(\mathcal{G})$ Theory of Gravity: Introduction

 There are several forms of scale factors like intermediate and logamediate scenarios which are used to discuss the inflationary era.
 Intermediate inflation is originated from the string theory and is faster than the power-law inflation but slower than the de Sitter \cite{12}.
 The concept of logamediate appeared in scalar-tensor theories \cite{13}.
 Herrera et al. \cite{14} studied general dissipative coefficient in these regimes and analyzed them in both strong and weak dissipative regimes.
 Setare and Kamali \cite{15} explored warm inflation using vector fields for FRW universe model in intermdiate as well as logamediate inflationary epochs and found consistent results with WMAP7.
 Sharif and Saleem \cite{16} proved that locally rotationally symmetric Bianchi I universe model is compatible with WMAP7 in the context of warm vector inflation.

 Inflation has also become a debatable issue in modified theories of gravity.
 Banijamali and Fazlpour \cite{16a} discussed the power-law inflation in non-minimal Yang-Mills $f(\mathcal{G})$ gravity in the background of Einstein as well as $f(\mathcal{G})$ gravity and proved that such theories explain both inflation as well as late-cosmic acceleration.
 Bamba et al. \cite{17} investigated the parameters of inflationary models in the framework of $f(R)$ gravity through the reconstruction methods.
 They concluded that several $f(R)$ models, especially, a power-law model gives the best fit values in agreement with BICEP2 and Planck results.
 Bamba and Odintsov \cite{18} studied inflationary cosmology in $R^2$ gravity with its extensions to generalize the Starobinsky inflationary model.
 It is found that the spectral index of scalar modes of density perturbations and the tensor-scalar ratio are consistent with the Planck results.
+De Laurentis et al. \cite{18a} studied cosmological inflation in $f(R,\mathcal{G})$ gravity by considering two effective masses in which one is related to $R$ and other is related to $\mathcal{G}$.
+These corresponding masses discussed the dynamics at early and very early epochs of the universe, giving rise to a natural double inflationary scenario.

 In this paper, we explore warm inflation driven by scalar fields in $f(\mathcal{G})$ gravity for isotropic and homogeneous universe model.
 The paper has the following format.
 In section \textbf{2}, we construct the field equations and discuss warm inflationary dynamics.
 Section \textbf{3} deals with constant and variable dissipation factors for intermediate regime.
 We evaluate the slow-roll parameters, scalar, tensor power spectra and their corresponding spectral indices.
 In section \textbf{4}, the same parameters are calculated for logamediate inflation.
 We conclude the results in the last section.